trimino/dat-design-pattern/structural/composite/README.md

 ### Sharing Components

-* Purpose
-  * Sharing components can save storage space, but it's tricky if a component can only have one parent

-* Problem
-  * If you let a component have multiple parents, it can cause confusion when requests move up the structure

-* Solution
-  * Use the **Flyweight** pattern to avoid storing parent references.
-This works when children don't need to send requests to their parents and can keep some or all of their state externally
+Sharing components can save storage space, but it's tricky if a component can only have one parent.
+If you let a component have multiple parents, it can cause confusion when requests move up the structure.
+Use the **Flyweight** pattern to avoid storing parent references.
+This works when children don't need to send requests to their parents and can keep some or all of their state externally.

 #### Flyweight Pattern Code Solution